 The prestigious Lincoln Centennial Association, which organized the banquet, had refused to allow African-Americans to attend.
 The city’s black citizens held their own observance in honor of the man who had “made freedom a reality in their lives” at St. Paul’s A.M.E.
 Church in eastern Springfield.

-Among celebrities who attended functions at the arsenal over the years were Will Rogers, King Albert of Belgium, John Philip Sousa and his band, and presidents Calvin Coolidge, William Howard Taft, Herbert Hoover and Franklin D. Roosevelt.
+Among celebrities who performed or attended functions at the arsenal over the years were Will Rogers, King Albert of Belgium, John Philip Sousa and his band, Arturo Toscanini and the La Scala Orchestra, and presidents Calvin Coolidge, William Howard Taft, Herbert Hoover and Franklin D. Roosevelt.